jessieren/VirHostMatcher/README.md

 You can find an folder named "test" containing 2 virus sequences and 3 host sequences in fasta format.
 Here we use this test data to show how to use the tool.

-* Step 0: parameter settings

-	We set the kmer length k=6, and the Markov chian order=2.

-		k=6
-		order=2

 * Step 1: download the whole package from https://github.com/jessieren/VirHostMatcher

 * Step 2: Prepare a folder containing virus fasta files and a folder containing host fasta files